johnsonjh/duma/README.md

   - **_See the [license](#license) for complete details._**

-- Much effort has been expended to ensure the correctness of **DUMA**, however, it is (in all likelyhood) not theoretically possible to make software of this nature **_bug-free_**.
+- Much effort has been expended to ensure the correctness of **DUMA**, however, it is (in all likelihood) not theoretically possible to make software of this nature **_bug-free_**.

   - **DUMA** **_may not_** report all bugs that exist in your code.